bmrf/tron/README.md

 1. **[Clear CryptNet SSL cache](https://github.com/bmrf/tron/issues/86)**: Wipe the Windows CryptNet SSL certificate cache by executing this command:  `certutil -URLcache * delete`

 2. **[Malwarebytes Anti-Malware](https://www.malwarebytes.org/)**: Anti-malware scanner.
 Because there is no command-line support for MBAM, we simply install it and continue with the rest of the script.
 This way a tech can click **Scan** whenever they're around, but the script doesn't stall waiting for user input.
-Use the `-sa` or `-sm` switches to skip this component
+Use the `-sa` or `-sm` switches to skip this component.
+Use the `-pmb` switch to NOT uninstall it at the end of the script

 3. **[KVRT](http://www.kaspersky.com/antivirus-removal-tool)**: Kaspersky Virus Removal Tool.
 Use the `-sa` or `-sk` switches to skip this component